gitter-badger/Standards-Documentation/08-javascript.md

 ### Third-party plugins/modules

-Third-party plugins and modules, especially for jQuery, MUST not be used.
+Third-party plugins and modules, especially for jQuery, SHOULD be avoided where feasible.
-Instead, developers SHALL build suitable custom functionality according to our JavaScript and web development standards.
+Instead, developers SHOULD build suitable custom functionality according to our JavaScript and web development standards.
 In many cases, functionality such as a lightbox or carousel can be achieved with relatively minimal effort; for more complex modules, a 100% custom approach is inherently more desirable.